-- 2. Historically, trafficking has often been understood as movement only for commercial sexual purposes, and has thus not been comprehensively dealt with in law as was evidenced in the early international legal instruments.
+2. Historically, trafficking has often been understood as movement only for commercial sexual purposes, and has thus not been comprehensively dealt with in law as was evidenced in the early international legal instruments.
 Accordingly in many countries, the problem of trafficking is addressed through prostitution laws, which seek variously to criminalize, regulate or control the sex industry and sex trade.
-In this regard there is clearly an urgent need for countries to review laws that do not take account of a comprehensive understanding of trafficking as reflected in the Protocol against Trafficking in Persons and to ensure that adequate protection in law is provided. - 3.
-However it is argued that the approach towards the problem of trafficking is inadequate and narrow.
-Thus it is averred that 'to successfully combat trafficking in persons we need to take a three-pronged approach involving prevention of trafficking, prosecution of traffickers and protection of human rights of trafficked persons.'
-13 It is further argued that any efforts to understand and analyze the problem of trafficking would remain incomplete if it is approached from the point of view of prevention of crimes only.
+In this regard there is clearly an urgent need for countries to review laws that do not take account of a comprehensive understanding of trafficking as reflected in the Protocol against Trafficking in Persons and to ensure that adequate protection in law is provided.

+However, it is argued that the approach towards the problem of trafficking is 3. inadequate and narrow.
+Thus, it is averred that 'to successfully combat trafficking in persons we need to take a three-pronged approach involving prevention of trafficking, prosecution of traffickers and protection of human rights of trafficked persons.25 It is further argued that any efforts to understand and analyze the problem of trafficking would remain incomplete if it is approached from the point of view of prevention of crimes only.
 Thus it is felt that human rights approach should remain the sine qua non of any mechanism against trafficking in persons.
 The existing international legal framework is also critiqued on similar lines including the UN Trafficking Protocol and the UN Convention against Transnational Organized Crime.
-Therefore it is necessary that any approach should equally focus on the effects on the victims of trafficking and their rights as reflected in various human rights and other instruments under international law.
-Recent 'Recommended Principles and Guidelines on Human Rights and Human Trafficking' of the Office of the United Nations High Commissioner for Human Rights or of significant importance in this direction. - 4.
-Reintegration has been the most difficult task within the anti-trafficking process, especially in the case of girls returning from the sex industry.
+Therefore, it is necessary that any approach should equally focus on the effects on the victims of trafficking and their rights as reflected in various human rights and other instruments under international law.
+Recent 'Recommended Principles and Guidelines on Human Rights and Human Trafficking' of the Office of the United Nations High Commissioner for Human Rights are of significant importance in this direction.

+4. Reintegration has been the most difficult task within the anti-trafficking process, especially in the case of girls returning from the sex industry.
 It is found that the incidence of reintegration at the family and community levels has been low.
 Well-entrenched social evils like patriarchy play predominant role in this process.
 Reintegration within the family or community may not even be desirable in certain circumstances where child sexual abuse is also perpetrated within intimate family settings or by people known to the child.
-Thus there is a need for alternative forms of recovery and reintegration, which should also be rights-based in their approach. - 5.
-In the process of dealing with the problem of trafficking, the victims of trafficking are treated as violators of law, therefore as "illegals".
-However it is necessary that they should be understood as victims of the problem and hence should not be re-victimized by national laws and policies.
-This re-victimization results primarily from the existing national immigration laws, which classify the victims of trafficking as illegal immigrants because they enter into the country without proper immigration documents.
-Therefore there is a need for making a distinction between victims of trafficking and other categories of illegal immigrants.14
+Thus there is a need for alternative forms of recovery and reintegration, which should also be rights-based in their approach.